TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/README.txt

 1. Preprocess_Module_Construct_Pipeline -- add pipeline components like filters including their settings. can be filled with multiple prepro steps
 2. Preprocess_Module_Delete_Old_Settings -- deletes info about previous prepro steps if they were applied. (in Data.Info)
-3. Preprocess_Module_Set_Filter_Parameter -- sets all prepro paramemter based on user input to be readable for the Preprocess_Module_Apply_Pipeline function
+3. Preprocess_Module_Set_Filter_Parameter -- sets all prepro parameter based on user input to be readable for the Preprocess_Module_Apply_Pipeline function
 4. Preprocess_Module_Apply_Pipeline -- applies prepro steps specified in Preprocess_Module_Construct_Pipeline with the according parameters

 Optionally (for GUI):